channingwalton/nash/README.md

 Rules of Engagement
 ---
-Scripts are sorted before being applied, so it is probably wise to name them with a numeric prefix such as in the example above.
+Scripts must be named with a numeric prefix to ensure ordering and prevent scripts from being applied twice.

+A migrated object will have a version number field added called `nashVersion`.

 Scripts must end with a `js` extension.